leberns/sp-hello-events/spfx-hello-events/README.md

 ## Purpose

-This SharePoint Framework project implements a client side web part to display the events as loaded from a list of events in SharePoint.
+This SharePoint Framework solution implements a client side web part to display the events as loaded from a list of events in SharePoint.

 Example of the client side web part Hello Events: